Swissair Flight 111: Search and recovery operation

 On 2 October 1998, the TSB initiated a heavy lift operation to retrieve major portions of the wreckage from deep water before expected winter storms began.
 By 21 October, an estimated 27% of the wreckage was recovered.
 At that point in the investigation, the crash was generally believed to have been caused by faulty wiring in the cockpit after the IFE system started to overheat.
 The TSB released its preliminary report on 30 August 2000 and the final report in 2003.

-Crew members of the USS Grapple (ARS-53) hooking up a basket containing debris from the crash site.

 The final phase of wreckage recovery employed the ship to dredge the remaining aircraft debris.
 It concluded in December 1999 with 98% of the aircraft retrieved: approximately 279000 lb of aircraft debris and 40000 lb of cargo.

 Response to victims' families and friends

-JFK Airport used the JFK Ramada Plaza Hotel to house relatives and friends of the victims of the crash, due to the hotel's central location relative to the airport.
+JFK Airport used the JFK Ramada Plaza Hotel to house relatives and friends of the victims of the crash due to the hotel's central location relative to the airport.
 Jerome Hauer, the head of the emergency management task force of New York City, praised the swift actions of Swissair and codeshare partner Delta Air Lines in responding to the accident; he had criticized Trans World Airlines in its response to the TWA Flight 800 crash in 1996.